-Global shares slip as Iran tensions loom
+Global shares, oil slip as Iran tensions in focus

 BANGKOK (AP) — World shares were mostly lower Monday as investors kept a wary eye on tensions with Iran and on prospects for a resolution of the tariffs war between China and the U.S.

-China’s Fosun Tourism Group, owner of Club Med and the biggest shareholder in Thomas Cook, fell 4.2% in Hong Kong after the 178-year-old British tour company filed for bankruptcy.
+China’s Fosun Tourism Group, owner of Club Med and the biggest shareholder in Thomas Cook, fell 4.2% in Hong Kong after the 178-year-old British tour company went bust.
 Bookings for more than 600,000 global vacationers were canceled Monday as a result.
-Shanghai-based Fosun International dropped 1.5%.

-Britain’s Civil Aviation Authority said Thomas Cook’s four airlines would be grounded and its 21,000 employees in 16 countries, including 9,000 in the UK, will lose their jobs.
+Britain’s Civil Aviation Authority said Thomas Cook’s four airlines would be grounded and its 21,000 employees in 16 countries will lose their jobs.

+Oil prices dropped on reports that Iran had agreed to free a U.K.-flagged tanker that it had held, potentially easing some regional tensions.
+There was no sign yet, however, that the tanker was moving.

-Oil prices rose after President Donald Trump, arriving in New York for the meeting of the United Nations General Assembly, said he intended to seek support for a coalition to confront Iran after the U.S. blamed it for last week’s strike on a Saudi Arabian oil facility.
+U.S. President Donald Trump, arriving in New York for the meeting of the United Nations General Assembly, said he intended to seek support for a coalition to confront Iran after the U.S. blamed it for last week’s strike on a Saudi Arabian oil facility.

 Iran’s president on Sunday urged Western powers to leave the security of the Persian Gulf to regional nations led by Tehran.
 Hassan Rouhani promised to propose a regional peace plan at this week’s UN meetings.